dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 K_i^M \definedas \frac{\bigoplus_{i=1}^\infty \bigotimes_{j=1}^i k^\times } {\generators{a\tensor(1-a)}}
 $$

-which is tensor algebra on $k^\times$, modded out by the Steinberg relation
+which is tensor algebra on $k^\times$, modded out by the Steinberg relation.